-"And Hashem spoke to Moshe on Har Sinai, saying, 'Speak to the Children of Israel and say to them: When you come into the land that I give you, the land shall keep a Shabbos to Hashem."
+"And Hashem spoke to Moshe on Har Sinai, saying, 'Speak to the Children of Israel and say to them: When you come into the land that I give you, the land shall observe a Sabbath for Hashem."
 (25:1-2)

-We are told that G d chose to give the Torah on Mount Sinai because it was the lowest - i.e., humblest mountain.
+We are told that G d chose to give the Torah on Har Sinai because it was the lowest - i.e., humblest - mountain.
 But if G-d meant to teach us humility, He seemingly should have given the Torah in a valley.
 What is the paradox implied in the lowest of mountains?